sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### (Basic) Multi-Language Support

-You can define post / page language in your front-matter field:
+You can define post/page language in your front-matter field:

 ```yaml
 lang: